SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 |               | Job Scheduling Service                    | standard              | Service       | 1                         |

 ## Architecture
 The Partner Reference Application uses the SAP Job Scheduling service as a resource.
-This service needs to access the Poetry Slam Manager application to call actions for sending emails.
-The Poetry Slam Manager provides a new service, *JobSchedulerService*, with the actions (*generateConsumerJobs* and *sendEmailReminder*).
+This service needs to access the Poetry Slam Manager application to call actions for sending notifications.
+The Poetry Slam Manager provides a new service, *JobSchedulerService*, with the actions (*generateConsumerJobs* and *sendReminder*).
 It grants access to the SAP Job Scheduling service to call it directly from a job execution.

 For the "Job Scheduling by the partner" use case, you as a partner manually create a job in the SAP Job Scheduling dashboard once and it's scheduled to run regularly.
 During each run, it executes the *generateConsumerJobs* action on the application instance operating within the provider subaccount.
 This action creates a job for each consumer and schedules it for immediate execution.
-The generated consumer jobs have a *date* parameter that specifies sending emails for all poetry slams occurring up to that date.
-The job then calls the *sendEmailReminders* action with the *date* as a parameter in the consumer subscription.
+The generated consumer jobs have a *date* parameter that specifies sending notifications for all poetry slams occurring up to that date.
+The job then calls the *sendReminder* action with the *date* as a parameter in the consumer subscription.
 It selects the relevant poetry slams and sends notifications to the registered visitors and artists.

-For the "Background execution triggered by the customer" use case, the user interface of the poetry slam object page is enhanced with a button linked to the instance-based (bound) *sendEmailReminderForPoetrySlam* action.
+For the "Background execution triggered by the customer" use case, the user interface of the poetry slam object page is enhanced with a button linked to the instance-based (bound) *sendReminderForPoetrySlam* action.
 This action is defined in the *PoetrySlamService*.
 It generates a job for this consumer tenant and schedules it for immediate execution.
-The generated job includes a *poetry slam ID* parameter, which specifies the poetry slam for which emails shall be sent.
-The job executes the *sendEmailReminders* action with the poetry slam ID as a parameter in the consumer subscription, selecting the relevant poetry slam and sending the emails to the registered visitors and artists.
+The generated job includes a *poetry slam ID* parameter, which specifies the poetry slam for which notifications shall be sent.
+The job executes the *sendReminder* action with the poetry slam ID as a parameter in the consumer subscription, selecting the relevant poetry slam and sending the notifications to the registered visitors and artists.

 <p align="center">
     <img src="./images/46_JobScheduler_UseCaseDiagram.png" width="50%">